esphome/esphome-core/README.md

 RGB values are written to hardware and you can easily implement your own PWM output while reusing the entire front-end code.

-If esphomelib doesn't a sensor or device you'd really want to have support for, creating a custom component is very
+If esphomelib doesn't have a sensor or device you'd really like, creating a custom component is very
 easy: [Custom Sensor Component](https://github.com/OttoWinter/esphomelib/wiki/Custom-Sensor-Component).

 ## API documentation